 The big difference is a shift from what to why.
 High school teachers will often ask what happened or what someone did.
 In college, since most professors are expected to make innovations in their own field, students will be asked why something happened and encouraged to look at the deeper significance of something.

-Tip: Students should learn to ask themselves why more often and early on.
+Tip: Students should learn to ask themselves why more often, and early on.
 They should do their best to try and discover hidden motivations and theories for what surrounds them.

 3. Thesis Based Writing in High School vs. College

 In college, the thesis is the holy grail.
 Most students will know what a thesis is by the time they’re in college.
 If they don’t, not to worry–most universities will emphasize its importance very early on.